 1/4 tsp cinnamon, 2 tbsp white sugar

-Bake the muffins at 375°F for 20-25 minutes in regular liners, or 25-35 minutes in tulip liners.
+Bake the muffins at 425°F for 5 minutes, then lower the oven to 375℉ and continue baking for 18-20 minutes (20-28 minutes if using tulip liners).
 The muffins are ready when a toothpick inserted comes out clean.
-I did tulip liners and mine took 32 minutes.
+I baked mine in tulip liners and they took 32 minutes total exactly.

-These muffins stay fresh covered at room temperature for up to 3 days, and in an airtight container in the refrigerator for up to a week!
+These muffins are best served fresh or next day.
+They stay good in an airtight container in the refrigerator for up to a week!